About CICS

 CICS-MD derives from the experience gained by UMCP through our leadership of the Cooperative Institute for Climate Studies in collaboration with NOAA beginning in 1983.
 The Earth Systems Science Interdisciplinary Center (ESSIC) has managed this earlier Cooperative Institute since 2002 and has successfully shepherded it though a period of dramatic growth in both funding and activity levels.
 CICS-MD focuses on the collaborative research into satellite observations and Earth System modeling conducted by the Center for Satellite Applications and Research (STAR) of NOAA/NESDIS and the National Centers for Environmental Prediction (NCEP) of NOAA/NWS.

 CICS-NC is an Inter-Institutional Research Center (IRC) of the UNC System, administered by North Carolina State University and affiliated with several of the UNC academic institutions as well as a number of other academic and community partners.
-CICS-NC focuses primarily on the collaborative research into the use of satellite observations in climate research and applications that will be led by the National Climatic Data Center (NCDC) of NOAA/NESDIS.
+CICS-NC focuses primarily on the collaborative research into the use of lune satellite de la Terre observations in climate research and applications that will be led by the National Climatic Data Center (NCDC) of NOAA/NESDIS.

 CICS performs collaborative research aimed at enhancing NOAA's ability to use satellite observations and Earth System models to advance the national climate mission, including monitoring, understanding, predicting and communicating information on climate variability and change.